Public Gardens

 Local environmental groups and individuals have created gardens at public sites throughout the county.
 These sites provide food and shelter for pollinators as well as offering visitors an inviting space to view and enjoy nature.

-The Falkirk Cultural Center feature several demonstration gardens, including one devoted to California native plants.
+The Falkirk Cultural Center (below) features several demonstration gardens, including one devoted to California native plants.
 The gardens are maintained with the assistance of Marin Master Gardeners.
 They illustrate water conservation practices and include a variety of pollinator plants.

 The Native Habitat Garden was established by Refugia Marin in 2021.
 Adjacent to the pond in Town Park, Corte Madera, its drought-tolerant plants offer sustenance and shelter for birds and insects and a monarch waystation provides native milkweed as well as nectar plants.